-Fostering Hope in Foster Care
+Lending a Hand to Little Hands: Fostering Hope in Foster Care

 In Austin, the capital city of Texas, Alternative Breaks will partner with Helping Hand Home, an organization that seeks to improve the lives of kids who have suffered neglect, abandonment, and severe abuse.
 Participants will assist with homework and read to young students.
-There are also opportunities to engage in activities with the kids, such as arts and crafts, a karaoke party, or game night.
+There are also opportunities to engage in activities with the kids, such as arts and crafts, or game night.